btx-dev/Movies/README.md

 3. Import the database file under "[developer](../master/movies/developer)" directory to create the sample database and tables with a few records.
 4. Find and replace in "[dbconn.php](../master/movies/functions/dbconn.php)" file your database credentials and your api key in corresponding variables in "[do_search.php](../master/movies/functions/do_search.php)" and "[update.php](../master/movies/functions/update.php)".
 5. Type the url in browser (e.g. http://localhost/movies).
-6. Login using one of the user accounts provided or create one to test.
+6. Login using one of the user accounts provided (password: 123) or create one to test.
 7. Enjoy!

 ## Στα ελληνικά..